EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 The solution can model only the additive characteristic of privacy.<br/>
 The client and server must agree on the universe of possible credential types (it may compromise the conﬁdentiality of the server policy).<br />
 Support only **coarse-grain** (credential) **speciﬁcation**; sensitive associations as well as forbidden releases cannot be expressed.<br />
-Again, this approach put the focus on the negotiation rather than on the client control.
+Again, this approach puts the focus on the negotiation rather than on the client control.

 ----------------------------------------------------------------